Skip to content

 Common SCA Mistakes

-Relying solely on CVE databases.
-CVE-based scanning only catches vulnerabilities that have been reported, assigned a CVE number, and added to a database.
-Malicious packages published through typosquatting or dependency confusion have no CVE — they are deliberate attacks, not bugs.
-Supply-chain-aware tools like Socket and behavioral analysis features in Checkmarx SCA address this gap by analyzing what packages actually do rather than waiting for someone to file a report.
+They are deliberate attacks, not bugs.
+Supply-chain-aware tools like Socket and behavioral analysis in Checkmarx SCA fill this gap by analyzing what packages actually do, rather than waiting for someone to file a report.

 Anchore